Zarif347/wgu-postal/README.md

 # wgu-postal
-Implemented Nearest neighbor algorithm and chaining hashmaps to estimate optimal route
+Implemented Nearest neighbor algorithm and chaining hashmaps using Python to estimate optimal route and track delivery records